Timo-SH/GT-Encoding/README.md

+# Investigating the expressive power of Graph Transformers
 This repository contains code related to the master thesis 'Investigating the expressive power of Graph Transformers'.

 It provides an implementation of the graphGPS layer by Rampášek et al. (https://arxiv.org/abs/2205.12454) and the SAN algorithm by Kreuzer et al. (https://arxiv.org/abs/2106.03893).
 # Code overview
 The code is seperated into multiple folders containing files related to the respective parts of the architecture.